snaplet/docs-old/docs/transformations/01-introduction.md

 }
 ```

-Something to point out is that each Transformation Function receives a `row` object which contains the original row values, so you can perform conditional logic, or mutate a JSON object.
+Each Transformation Function receives a `row` object that contains the original row's values, this allows you to perform conditional transformations, mutate a JSON object, or create deterministic faker values.

 ```js
 // .snaplet/transformations.js